Undergraduate FdSc

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.

-Throughout the programme, you will be assessed in both clinical placements and in the University.
-Assessment will take place via a range of methods including; practice assessments, essays, objective structured clinical exam (OSCE), presentations and viva examinations.
+Throughout the programme, you will be assessed in both clinical placements and at the University.
+Assessment will take place via a range of methods including; practice assessments, essays, objective structured clinical exams (OSCE), presentations and viva examinations.

 The School of Health and Society